ErrorThink/cslc-csd/README.md

 Csound with UDP port 8099 open.

 ### USAGE ###
+Run the command:
+`$csound cslc.csd`
 Code can be sent on UDP port 8099 (or whatever --port is set to in CsOptions).
+To use the instruments in Sounds.orc, save Sounds.orc in your $INCDIR path, (or same directory as cslc.csd)
+Then uncomment the commandline flag `--omacro:SOUNDLIB=Sounds.orc`
 Some instrument numbers are reserved and should be avoided: 1 - 10,299,300,301
 The 'patch' feature requires named instruments.
 All UDO's have i-time versions.
-This allows them to be used in csound global space (outside instrument defenitions)
+This allows them to be used in csound global space (outside instrument defenitions).

 ### FEATURES / UDO's ###
 	* Patch and send audio between instruments on-the-fly.
 (See patch* UDO's)